This post has been updated.

 Of course, it’s not just the west coast.
 Wildfires burned all over the world last year.
 South Africa, New Zealand, Russia, Canada, and Brazil were all ablaze at various points.

-The current Mendocino Complex fire will hopefully be contained by August 15, at least according to current estimates.
-But it certainly won’t be the last fire to rage through California.
+Officials say they’re hoping to contain the fires by the end of the month.
+The Hill fire is already 85 percent contained, but the much larger Woolsey and Camp blazes are each only about 30 percent contained, even after razing many thousands of homes and buildings.
+But they certainly won’t be the last to rage through California.
 If you’re in the vicinity or in a fire-prone area, you should check out these tips to stay safe.
-Unfortunately, global warming will make it harder and harder to prevent and contain fires—we’re in for a lot more burning.
+Unfortunately, global warming will make it harder and harder to prevent and contain fires—until we address that issue, we’re in for a lot more burning.